jkoomjian/PageZipper/README.md

 === Change Log ===

+* Add {all: inital} to menu css to prevent the host page's css from altering the menu css

 1.5 - 7/5/2016-----
 * Get the firefox extension working with FF 49/Electrolysis
 * Add a whitelist - pgzp will always run on whitelisted domains